0x41gawor/inz-docs/on_VMs/Create 5G Core VM.md

 ![](../img/stage-3/5.png)

 - Also we need to plug in our "CD" with ubuntu (the .iso file)
-- To do so move to "Storage" and clikc "+" under Controller: IDE option as shown below
+- To do so move to "Storage" and click "+" under Controller: IDE option as shown below

 ![](../img/stage-3/6.png)